-Can SEROVERA® help Autoimmune disorder?
+Can SEROVERA® help with your Autoimmune disorder?

 In research studies completed by Dr. Terry Pulse, M.D., Dr. Reg McDaniel, M.D., Dr. Terry Watson, D.O., Dr. Clumeck, M.D. using aloe mucilaginous polysaccharides, the primary ingredient in SEROVERA® AMP 500, demonstrated an average of 70% improvement in autoimmune symptoms.